mvthiora21/PHASE-2-CODE_CHALLENGE1/README.md

 VICTOR NGUGI

 Table of Content :
-Description
+1.Description
-Technology used
+2.Technology used
-License
+3.License
-Author's info
+4.Author's info
 Description:

 This is a website for viewing transactions.